dotnet/docs/docs/csharp/tour-of-csharp/tutorials/arrays-and-collections.md

 ---
 title: Work with List\<T> - Introduction to C# tutorial
-description: Learn C# by exploring the generic List collection in this tutorial. ms.date: 03/23/2022
+description: Learn C# by exploring the generic List collection type in this tutorial. ms.date: 03/23/2022
 ---
 # Learn to manage data collections using List\<T> in C\#